I'm Serious: Background

 In 1999, T.I. was discovered by fellow Atlanta native Kawan "KP" Prather—whose company, Ghet-O-Vision, is frequently mentioned on the album.
 As Ghet-O-Vision was an imprint of Babyface and L.A.
 Reid's Atlanta-based record label imprint LaFace Records, to which Prather himself was also signed, T.I. was led to sign with the label in preparation for his own debut album.
 His original stage name was "Tip", a nickname given to him by his paternal great-grandfather, which was shortened to T.I. out of respect for labelmate Q-Tip.
 Later in 2001, LaFace was collapsed and sold to its parent label and distributor Arista Records, merging the rosters of both labels.
 According T.I. himself, the buyout made LaFace cease operations in his Atlanta hometown, thus creating a more strenuous commute as the Arista headquarters was located in New York City.

 The album was preceded by its title track as its lead single, "I'm Serious".
 The song was released commercially to radio on June 26, 2001 and failed to enter the Billboard Hot 100, although it found success locally.
 It was produced by the Neptunes and features Jamaican singer Beenie Man.
 The label declined to release a second single.

-After the album failed to garner much success beyond regional boundaries, T.I. and manager Jason Geter considered their grassroots promotional marketing in Southern cities, and questioned their need to enter a second album cycle with the label.
-A bargain proposed by T.I. gave Arista three options: disburse US$2 million to each of the album's executive producers, arrange a 50/50 revenue cut, or drop him from the label; Arista ultimately chose the latter.
+After the album failed to garner much success beyond regional boundaries, T.I. and manager Jason Geter acknowledged their grassroots marketing in Southern United States, and questioned their need to enter a second album cycle with the label.
+A bargain proposed by T.I. gave Arista two options: arrange a US$2 million joint-venture deal with T.I. or drop him from the label; Arista ultimately chose the latter.
 T.I. then signed with Atlantic Records within the next two years, through which he released his second studio album, Trap Muzik (2003), as well as each of his subsequent releases until 2014.